 Boardwalk Trail at Huntley Meadows Park in Northern Virginia

-The Huntley Meadows boardwalk, and the 2-story observation tower, is the prize at the end of all three woodland trails.
-From the boardwalk you can explore the marsh, watching for birds, amphibians, beaver dams, and unique plants.
-In fact, this close access to nature makes Huntley one of the most family-friendly parks in Northern Virginia.
+The Huntley Meadows boardwalk, and a 2-story observation tower, is the prize at the end of all three woodland trails.
+From the boardwalk you'll have a great view of the abundant wildlife in the marsh.

 Water levels and plant life vary throughout the year, but the park always offers a lot to see.
 Bird-watchers and photographers gather year-round to look for local and rare birds.
-Try to visit during fall foliage season when trees surround the wetland with color.

 The observation tower at one end of the boardwalk offers a broad view of the wetlands.
 We observed a fawn right next to the tower thanks to a sharp-eyed youth picnicking with his Mom.

-If you move slowly and quietly, you may see red-wing blackbirds, herons, ducks, frogs, snapping turtles (huge!!), snakes, skinks, and other wildlife.
 On one visit the beavers had built their dam right on the edge of the boardwalk.
 What a fantastic up-close look at nature in action.

 To protect wildlife, dogs are not allowed on the Huntley Meadows boardwalk.
 However, leashed dogs are allowed on the woodland trails in the park.
 Note that you need to be on the boardwalk to enjoy views of the wetlands.